slavniyteo/upgraded-octo-funicular/README.md

-    Corresponding Source from a network server at no charge.
+    conveying of source, or (2) access to copy the Corresponding Source from a network server at no charge.

     c) Convey individual copies of the object code with a copy of the